Master of Arts in Speech-Language Pathology (MA)

 Applications with all required materials must be submitted to the Communication Sciences and Disorders Centralized Application Service (CSDCAS), and an online application to the UNC Graduate School must also be completed.
 Transcripts, GRE scores, and letters of recommendation need only be sent to CSDCAS.

 All application materials must be received by the above deadline for admission consideration.
+Applicants who do not complete both applications will not be considered for admission.

 Initial decisions about admission to the program are typically made by mid-March.
 A list of alternates is also developed, and alternates may be admitted to the program up until the beginning of Fall semester.